UM2300/project2-1/README.md

 README

 -> First of all run "pip install -r requirements.txt" in IDE terminal.
-->Run TakGame2D to test the second version of the game.
+-> Run TakGame2D to test the second version of the game.
     project2-1\core\src\com\mygdx\game\GUI\TakGame2D.java

-A 2D version of a human vs human playable board game of Tak - Group 02
+A 2D version of a human vs human, human vs agent playable board game of Tak - Group 02
-Requirements: Installation of Java on laptop
+Requirements: Installation of Java and Python on laptop

 This repo is split into:
 - GUI
 - GameLogic
+- Agents
 - seperate png files for images
 - README

-In order to run the simulation:
+--- In order to run the GAME (GUI): ---

 Download the .zip or clone this repository to Desktop by using the command below.